nccurry/terraform-provider-ignition/website/docs/d/disk.html.md

 * `device` - (Required) The absolute path to the device.
 Devices are typically referenced by the _/dev/disk/by-*_ symlinks.

-* `wipe_table` - (Optional) Whether or not the partition tables shall be wiped.
+* `wipe_table` - (Optional) Whether the partition tables shall be wiped.
 When true, the partition tables are erased before any further manipulation.
 Otherwise, the existing entries are left intact.

-* `partition` - (Optional) The list of partitions and their configuration for this particular disk..
+* `partition` - (Optional) The list of partitions and their configuration for this particular disk.

 The `partition` block supports:

 * `label` - (Optional) The PARTLABEL for the partition.

-* `number` - (Optional) The partition number, which dictates it’s position in the partition table (one-indexed).
+* `number` - (Optional) The partition number, which dictates its position in the partition table (one-indexed).
 If zero, use the next available partition slot.

 * `size` - (Optional) The size of the partition (in sectors).
 If zero, the partition will fill the remainder of the disk.